Tamegroute

 The group is limited to 8 participants to ensure a personalised experience and foster organic connections.

-To receive information about the programme of the workshop and details,
+To receive the full programme and details,

-write us an email to: info@yeddinstudio.com.
+write an email to: info@yeddinstudio.com.

 What to expect